 If your chosen style of wallpaper has a longer repeat pattern, you should consider buying extra to ensure you don't run out.

 We recommend strippable paste for non woven and paper backed wallpaper.
-Universal paste is also good for paper backed vinyl.

 Non woven is made from a mixture of synthetic blended materials while paper backed vinyl has a paper substrate laminated to a solid vinyl sheet.
 Non woven is considered as easier to hang as no booking is required and paste the wall technique can be applied.
 Non woven wallpaper is also reusable, as it does not expand when adhesive makes contact with the backing.
 Paper backed vinyl aka solid sheet vinyl is very durable since the decorative layer is a solid sheet of vinyl.
 It is classified as very washable and peelable.
 Just like non woven, paper backed can be used in most areas of the home since they are stain and grease resistant.